 Coriander Chutney is a popular condiment in the northern and western parts of India.
 You can use it in a variety of ways – put it as sauce in a sandwich, use it as a dip with pakoras or enjoy it as a relish with Dal Rice.
 Most households will always have a jar of chutney in the fridge.
 With readymade chutney available in the supermarkets, nowadays many people prefer to buy it instead of making their own.
 With this simple and easy recipe you can make your own chutney in 5 minutes using only 3 ingredients – coriander, green chilli and lemon.
 Would you like to add some kick to your meals?
 Read more

 Last weekend was an exciting time for my blog.
 A number of friends, colleagues and family members told me that they regularly try out my recipes and wait for new posts on the blog.
-Well, that was a pleasant surprise as I always thought no one really tries out a recipe (liking and commenting is a lot easier) and it did not make any difference if I posted a recipe now or six months later.
+Well, that was a pleasant surprise as I always thought no one really tries out a recipe (liking and commenting is a lot easier).
 This feedback has certainly got me motivated and all charged up to bring some discipline into my blogging routine and I will try my best to be more regular with my posts.

 Even though sandwiches originated in the West, the Alu (potato) sandwich is a truly Indian variation.
 Potatoes are cooked with Indian spices and stuffed in bread layered with chutneys – a perfect example of fusion food.
 An all-time favorite with both kids and grown-ups, Alu sandwich is easy to prepare, delicious and ready in no time.
 The best thing about this sandwich is that you can prepare the potato stuffing ahead of time.
 Relish it as a weekday breakfast or a weekend tea-time snack with different chutneys and ketchup!
 Love Potatoes?
 Read more